Research on Positive Child Development!

 Opponent Processing: Exploration And The Conflict Of Framing

 Enabling Behaviors are the expression of the child's embodied sensory experience with the environment.
-Selecting Behaviors are the child's ability to detect and extract meaningful signals from the environment and form connection with their ideation and embodied response.
+Selecting Behaviors are the child's ability to detect and extract meaningful signals from the environment and form connection with ideation and embodied response.

 Opponent Processing: Sensory Information Flow And The Conflict Of Motor Planning And Sequencing